seiferla/FiBo/docs/use_cases/UC_8_delete_account/UC_8_delete_account.md

 # 5 Postconditions

-The user has to be logged out of the system
+- The user has to be logged out of the system.
-The user is not connected to any existent cashflow anymore The user is not able to log in with his old credentials
+- The user is not connected to any existent cashflow anymore.
+- The user is not able to log in with his old credentials.

 # 6 Extension Points